Yandex Cloud

 Notional cost of vacuuming a buffer that has to be read from a disk.

-The minimum value is 0; the maximum value is 10000; the default value is 10.
+The minimum value is 0, the maximum is 10000, and the default is 10.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Vacuum failsafe age Management console API CLI

 Maximum age of frozen (already completed) transaction measured as the number of transactions initiated after it.
 As soon as this value is reached, the VACUUM process runs vacuuming to avoid transaction counter overflow.
-PostgreSQL supports this feature starting from version 14.

-The minimum value is 0; the maximum value is 2100000000; the default value is 1600000000.
+The minimum value is 0, the maximum is 2100000000, and the default is 1600000000.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Vacuum multixact failsafe age Management console API CLI

 Maximum age of frozen (already completed) multi-transaction measured as the number of multi-transactions initiated after it.
 As soon as this value is reached, the VACUUM process runs vacuuming to avoid multi-transaction counter overflow.
-PostgreSQL supports this feature starting from version 14.

-The minimum value is 0; the maximum value is 2100000000; the default value is 1600000000.
+The minimum value is 0, the maximum is 2100000000, and the default is 1600000000.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Wal keep size Management console API Terraform